Ada River (East Gippsland, Victoria)

-The Ada River is a perennial river of the Bemm River catchment, located in the East Gippsland region of the Australian state of Victoria.
+The Ada River is a perennial river of the Bemm River catchment, in the East Gippsland region of the Australian state of Victoria.

 Course and features

 Ada River rises below Mount Ellery, part of the Errinundra Plateau, in remote country in the Errinundra National Park, and flows generally south by east, before reaching its confluence with the Errinundra River, near Tommy Roundhead Hill, northwest of the town of in the Shire of East Gippsland.
 The river descends 957 m over its 11 km course.

 The Ada River sub-catchment area is managed by the East Gippsland Catchment Management Authority.